 The programme provides outreach services, an information hotline, individual counselling and vulnerability screening, immediate direct assistance, assistance to obtain travel documents, nationality screenings and other consular services, pre-departure health checks, departure and transportation assistance, cross referrals with other UN agencies and local and international organizations including UNHCR, coordination with countries of origin for specific assistance to returnees and victims of trafficking, and arrival and reintegration assistance.

-IOM integrates humanitarian protection in its VHR programme: VHR personnel work closely with Protection, Health assistance and MHPSS teams to provide assistance that helps to safeguard the safety and wellbeing of migrants, particularly those with vulnerabilities (such as women, unaccompanied and migrant children (UASC), the elderly and persons with medical and special needs.
+IOM integrates humanitarian protection in its VHR programme: VHR personnel work closely with Protection, Health assistance and Mental Health and Psychosocial Support teams to provide assistance that helps to safeguard the safety and well-being of migrants, particularly those with vulnerabilities (including unaccompanied and migrant children (UASC), the elderly and persons with medical and special needs).

-The reintegration component under the VHR programme provides support to address psychosocial as well as socioeconomic needs of all migrants who voluntarily return to their country of origin.
-Migrants are supported to develop Individual Reintegration Plans (IRP) that assist them to access education, medical, housing and/or income-generating activities.
+The reintegration component under the VHR programme provides support to address psychosocial needs, as well as the socioeconomic needs of all migrants who voluntarily return to their country of origin.
+Migrants are supported to develop Individual Reintegration Plans (IRP) that assist them to access education, medical, housing and/or income generating activities.

 VHR outreach sessions are set up in detention centres and urban areas of Libya.
 Migrants are informed of IOM’s free of charge voluntary return assistance programme, including eligibility, process and timeframe.
 Cards with the VHR hotline number are distributed among migrants and those expressing interest are referred for registration.
 Outreach seminars and training are offered to migrant community leaders and other relevant stakeholders to enhance two-way communication and direct access to the programme.